dayana123456789/Learning-Activation-Functions/README.md

-# Learning-Activation-Functions pdf, word and ipynb files are uploaded.
+# Learning-Activation-Functions pdf, word(link provided) and ipynb files are uploaded.